 When I moved to Detroit to begin my career at a green energy startup, it was with the same goal I’d had for years: fight back against climate change.
 Upon starting work, however, uncomfortable truths about human nature and the American economy led to a dark and devastating conclusion to the question I’d been asking for years.

 While searching for answers, I found them in the most unlikely place, my discarded Jewish identity.
-But as an atheist, it wasn’t possible to return to religion… Or was it?
-Against the tragicomical backdrop of the millennial transition to adulthood, The Sacredness of Things Collapsing is a memoir that explores the challenges and benefits of embracing religion in the modern world, the hidden dangers of American overachiever culture, and the psyche of the eco-activist facing nearly insurmountable odds.
+But as someone who struggled with the concept of God and didn’t believe in the supernatural, it wasn’t possible to find answers there, was it?
+Against the backdrop of the millennial transition to adulthood, The Sacredness of Things Collapsing is a memoir that explores the challenges and benefits of embracing a progressive approach to religion in the modern world.

 Introduction and 1st chapter